 With respect to our battery products, we typically offer warranties against any defects due to product malfunction or workmanship for a period of five years from the date of purchase with the option to purchase additional warranty up to a maximum of eight years.
 We provide a reserve for these potential warranty expenses, which is based on an analysis of historical warranty issues.
 In 2021, as a result of increases in the repairing cost and frequency of claims with respect to a certain legacy product sold in 2017 and 2018, the Company conducted an analysis and concluded that a particular component purchased from a supplier was not meeting the Company's performance standards.
 As a result, the Company expects that the impacted legacy product sold will need to be replaced before the expiration of the warranty term.
 This reassessment resulted in a change in estimate for additional accrual of \$34.1 million for such legacy product sold.
-There is no assurance that future warranty claims, there is no assurance that our reserves will be sufficient.
+There is no assurance that future warranty claims will be consistent with past history, and in the event we experience a significant increase in warranty claims, there is no assurance that our reserves will be sufficient.
 This could have a material adverse effect on our business, financial condition and results of operations.